4-Day Trek on the Camino Real

 What are the requirements for this trek?

-- Uneven trails, with roots, branches and stones on the ground
+• Uneven trails, with roots, branches and stones underfoot

-- Maximum elevation changes of 250 meters per day
+• Elevation changes of up to 250 meters per day

-- Good fitness and the ability to adapt to rainforest conditions are required
+• Good fitness and the ability to cope with rainforest conditions are required

-- You must already have completed multi-day treks
+• You should already have completed multi-day treks

 Do I need a yellow fever vaccination, and which vaccinations do I generally need for Panama?

-The standard vaccinations recommended in Germany provide sufficient protection.
-The stories of malaria and yellow fever epidemics date back to the construction of the Panama Canal from 1881 and have long been overcome.
-The last native case of yellow fever in Panama was recorded in 1972.
+The standard vaccinations recommended in Germany are enough to keep you protected.
+The tales of malaria and yellow fever epidemics go back to the building of the Panama Canal from 1881 and are long behind us.
+Panama’s last locally acquired case of yellow fever was recorded in 1972.

 Weather and climate